Age 25

 What advice would you give a current construction management student?

-Aside from developing academically, I would make an effort to develop your soft skills as much as possible at Uni.
-A large part of your job is going to involve developing relationships, negotiating, attending meetings, presenting, sending emails, making phone calls, etc., so being able to do these confidently will help you hit the ground running when you start working.
+Aside from developing academically, you should try to develop your soft skills as much as possible.
+A large part of your job is going to involve developing relationships, negotiating, attending meetings, presenting, sending emails, and making phone calls, so being able to do these confidently will help you ‘hit the ground running’ when you start working.

 What was your favourite module?

-Tough to say, but I really enjoyed KBM, KES, Commercial and Property Law.
+Tough to say, but I really enjoyed Construction Management, Environment & Services, and Commercial and Property Law.

 Who was your favourite lecturer?